How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 Once the cloning process is completely finished, shut down the computer.
 Unplug your old hard drive entirely and turn the machine back on.
 Your computer should immediately boot into your Linux desktop, looking exactly the way you left it.

 However, there is one common catch.
 If you cloned a 50GB drive onto a brand new 500GB drive, your Linux OS will still think you only have 50GB of space available.
 Because we copied the exact partition table, the extra 450GB is currently sitting there as “unallocated space.”
+Here is how to claim your missing storage.

-3. Locate your primary OS partition.
+3. Locate the OS Partition

+Right-click the partition and select Resize/Move.
+Drag the slider all the way to the right to fill the empty unallocated space.
+Click the green checkmark to apply the operations.
 You now have a perfectly cloned operating system with full access to your brand-new storage capacity!

 For additional training resources, check out our online IT training courses.